Zhacai (Sichuan Preserved Vegetable), Set of 4

 Wujiang is a well-known maker of zhacai in Fuling, and its pickle is pre-sliced and ready to eat as a condiment for congee and Sichuan noodle soups or a side pickle with any meal.
 It should NOT be rinsed.
 And it should not be confused with Sichuan's Yibin yacai, which is a preserved green that is made and tastes completely different (and is the traditional pickle for dan dan noodles).

-Size: 3 foil packets, each 80 grams (8.5 ounces total)
+Size: 4 foil packets, each 80 grams